ChrisCooney05/CV/README.md

 ## Experience

 **Key Account Manager - Wine Box Company T/A WBC LTD** (October 2014 - April 2020)<br/>
-•	Promoted quickly from part-time warehouse staff to full-time key account manager <br/>
+•	Promoted quickly from part time warehouse staff to full time key account manager <br/>
-•	Able to quickly translate customer briefs into product specifications and convert into orders<br/>
+•	Able to take a high level customer brief and through meetings, asking the right questions, correct planning and feedback, produce a product that matched the clients’ spec <br/>
-•	Able to build strong relationships to ensure repeat custom <br/>
+•	Using interpersonal skills, I was able to build strong relationships with my clients to ensure repeat enquiries and custom <br/>
-•	Developed strong problem-solving skills as working with foreign manufacturing could often cause delays <br/>
+•	Developed strong problem-solving skills and an ability to foresee and plan for issues as working with foreign manufacturing could often cause delays, sometimes very close to the deadline date.
+In these cases, I would always endeavour to deliver a solution not a problem to the client.<br/>

 **Traveling around South-East Asia and Australia** (2013 – 2014) <br/>
 •	Worked in a number of hostels/bars across Asia <br/>